91DarioDev/forwardscoverbot/README.md

 - `/disablewebpagepreview`- remove the link preview from an echoed message
 - `/stats` - get statistics about the use of the bot (admins only)
 - `/removecaption` - remove caption from a message
+- `/addcaption` - add or overwrite a caption to a message